 Having been myself a Student, and knowing how difficult it can become, I have decided to offer my support to fellow Students at a very reasonable price.

 A Support Group can work as a safety net when the horizon gets darker and can give the possibility to feel understood and helped through.

 All together, we will explore what is concerning you and reshape it in a more comprehensible way.

-Currently, I am running some Support Groups aimed to Psychology and Counselling students.
-Feel free to enquire.
+Currently, I am running some Support Groups for Psychology and Counselling students.
+Feel free to inquire.